alexcoppe/cosmic_snp_filter/README.md

 The COSMIC VCFs, both the coding and non coding, are not freely available for everyone.
 You should sign up to [COSMIC](https://cancer.sanger.ac.uk/cosmic) using your university email.
 [COSMIC](https://cancer.sanger.ac.uk/cosmic) data is completely free to academic research communities, but commercial users should contact [COSMIC](https://cancer.sanger.ac.uk/cosmic) for licences which are priced according to organisation size.

+It uses [uthash](https://troydhanson.github.io/uthash/), a hash table for C structures using COSMIC IDS as keys.

 ### Usage

 The VCF to be filtered shoud be annotated with COSMIC using [SnpSift](http://snpeff.sourceforge.net/SnpSift.html) software: